-After activating this option, a dialog is presented in which a desktop template can be chosen.
+After activating this option, a dialogue is presented in which a desktop template can be chosen.
 This offers the possibility of making a new desktop, based on an existing desktop functioning as a template.
 If no desktop templates are available, only the empty desktop option can be activated to make a new desktop.
-In the next dialog a name must be specified for the desktop.
-The active desktop name is presented in the status bar of the application:

-Desktop: <Default Desktop>
+In the next dialogue, a name must be specified for the desktop.
+The active desktop name is presented in the status bar of the application: Desktop: <Default Desktop>

-Open Desktop: Open a dialog to select a desktop from the available desktops in the current configuration.
+Open Desktop: Open a dialogue to select a desktop from the available desktops in the current configuration.
 The selected desktop is opened.

-Set Startup Desktop: Open a dialog to select a desktop in the current configuration that is used as startup desktop each time the current configuration is opened.
+Set Startup Desktop: Open a dialogue to select a desktop in the current configuration that is used as start-up desktop each time the current configuration is opened.

-Save Desktop to file: Saves the desktops in the active configuration to a separate configuration file
+Save Desktop to file: Saves the desktops in the active configuration to a separate configuration file.

-Export Primary Data (P): Export primary data to a bitmap, dbf (or shapefile), ASCII grid or csv file.
+Export Primary Data (P): Export primary data to a bitmap, .dbf (or Shapefile), ASCII grid or .csv file.
 The option is only active for the relevant data items.
-Select the menu option and choose from the sub menu the requested data format.
-If configured, exports of primary data can be accompanied by an ini or xml file, containing meta information on this primary file.
-See paragraph 9.3.1 of the modeller's quide for more information on how to configure metadata files.
+Select the menu option and choose from the submenu the requested data format.
+If configured, exports of primary data can be accompanied by a .ini or .xml file, containing meta information on this primary file.
+See paragraph 9.3.1 of the modeler's guide for more information on how to configure metadata files.

 Export Viewports: Exports the set of opened viewports to bitmaps.
-In 7.130 a viewport is the part of the mapview, in which the actual geographic data is shown.
+A viewport is the part of the map view, in which the actual geographic data is shown.
 The export settings (including export directory and file names) are configured in the ExportSettings configuration.
-Activating this option results in a new dialog, in which all active viewports are shown and selected.
-From this list you can also select a subset of the viewports to be exported.
+Activating this option results in a new dialogue, in which all active viewports are shown and selected.
+From this list, you can also select a subset of the viewports to be exported.
 Information about the number of pixels/bitmaps per viewport is also presented.

-Recent configurations: The recently opened configurations are presented, in order to easily select one of these configurations.
+Recent configurations: The recently opened configurations are presented, to easily select one of these configurations.
 The number of configurations is limited to nine.